WebBreacher/orcs/README.md

-# orcs
+# ORCS
-OSINT Resource Classification System
+OSINT Resource Classification System: https://orcs.osint.ninja

 # What is this?
 This site is (hopefully) where a bunch of people will get together and create an OSINT Resource Classification System that can be used to systematically organize and refer to types of resources used in OSINT work.